erickrr-bd/Tekium-PAN-Hunter-Script/README.md

 # Requirements for Linux Systems
 - Linux operating system (Tested on Red Hat, Rocky Linux, and CentOS)
-- Bash Console (Executed with administrator permissions)
+- User with administrator permissions

 # Running on Windows systems